Bad Pro-Choice Arguments

 "The unborn is not a human being, it is just a mass of cells."

-This objection is based on the fallacy that there is not medical consensus that the unborn is a human being from the moment of conception.
-That is false.
+This objection is based on the belief that there is not medical consensus that the unborn is a human being from the moment of conception.
+But this belief is false.
 Numerous contemporary medical textbooks on embryology support the claim that human life begins at conception.
 Here are a few clear statements:

 "A zygote is the beginning of a new human being (i.e., an embryo)."
 Keith L. Moore, The Developing Human: Clinically Oriented Embryology, 7th edition.